opentelekomcloud/docs-next/docs/blueprints/by-use-case/observability/aggregate-cce-logs-with-grafana-alloy-and-grafana-loki.md

 :::

 :::tip Node Metadata for Geographic Labels
 By setting `attach_metadata {node = true}`, Alloy attaches node-level metadata to pod targets, which enables extraction of **availability zone** and **region** labels in the subsequent relabeling rules.
-This useful for multi-region deployments and debugging location-specific issues.
+This is useful for multi-region deployments and debugging location-specific issues.
 :::

-then apply the ConfigMap:
+Then apply the ConfigMap:

 ```bash
 kubectl apply -f alloy-configmap.yaml